findocblog

 Stock exchanges determine tick sizes based on the price range of the security.
 For example, NSE has a uniform tick size of ₹0.05 for all stocks, except for certain instruments where it may differ.

 Tick-by-tick trading refers to analyzing or executing trades based on each individual price movement (tick).
-It is commonly used in high-frequency trading (HFT) and algo trading strategies that require granular market data.
+It is commonly used in high-frequency trading (HFT) and algorithmic trading strategies that require granular market data.

 Tick data is the raw market data that records every change in price, bid, ask, and volume, with timestamps.
 It is much more detailed than minute or hourly data and is used for backtesting and HFT models.